uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

 we limit :math:`\alpha \le 1- \epsilon` for some small :math:`\epsilon`.
 For more details see [Triggs]_.

-With this simple rescaling, one can apply any Jacobian based non-linear least squares algorithm to robustified non-linear least squares problems.
+With this simple rescaling, one can use any Jacobian based non-linear least squares algorithm to robustified non-linear least squares problems.